 Include a list of scholarly materials, organizations, people, or other resources you have or will consult.

-Supporting graduate or advanced upper-division coursework: we strongly recommend you select appropriate graduate or upper-division courses in your major that will support your Capstone Project; graduate courses in particular can guide you through much of your research.
-Work with your Capstone Advisor to select appropriate courses.
+Supporting graduate or advanced upper-division coursework: we strongly recommend you select appropriate graduate or upper-division courses in your major that will support your Thesis Project; graduate courses in particular can guide you through much of your research.
+Work with your Thesis Advisor to select appropriate courses.

-If you would like assistance in completing this document, or would like guidance in thinking more broadly about your Capstone Project, your Honors Capstone Coordinator is available to help you.
-Call 443-2759 or email your capstone coordinator to make an appointment.
+If you would like assistance in completing this document, or would like guidance in thinking more broadly about your Thesis Project, your Honors Thesis Coordinator is available to help you.
+Call 443-2759 or email your thesis coordinator to make an appointment.